 All incoming students are required to do a writing self-assessment, which is available online through the new student portal.
 Because Goucher courses require strong writing skills, all first-year students are required to take 4 -5 credits of writing instruction.

 Graduation requirements include proficiency in a foreign language.
 All students except native speakers (see below) will satisfy the Foreign Language and Culture Requirement (FLCR) by taking 10, 8 or 4 credits.
 The Language Placement Test is used to place you in the language course appropriate to your present knowledge and proficiency.
 We encourage all entering students to take the test in the language studied in high school even if they are considering beginning a different language in college.
-We encourage all entering students to take a language starting their freshmen year.
+We encourage all entering students to take a language starting their first year.

 No dictionaries or other sources may be used during the test.
 Native speakers of a foreign language should follow the recommendations listed in the documents below.

 - GCR for Foreign Language and Culture and Definition of a Native Speaker

 - Guidelines for Native Speakers of a Foreign Language and Contacts for Language Courses at Nearby Institutions (PDF)

 - All students except native speakers will satisfy the FLCR by taking 10, 8 or 4 credits following one of the following platforms and must take a language placement exam.